WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 You should now make sure your graphics area is big enough to see the complete light blue rectangle.
 Do this by clicking the arrow for *Run*, then dragging the vertical bar between the edit panel and the Result panel from side to side until you can definitely see the right edge of the light blue colour.

-We describe the final line in the starter project in the next paragraph
+We describe the final line in the starter project in the next paragraph.

 ### Using image files for turtle shapes